Kong/charts/charts/kong/README.md

   - `ingressController.gatewayDiscovery.adminApiService.name`
   - `ingressController.gatewayDiscovery.adminApiService.namespace`

-  If you set `ingressController.gatewayDiscovery.generateAdminApiService` to `true` and the chart will generate values for `name` and `namespace` based on the current release name and namespace.
+  If you set `ingressController.gatewayDiscovery.generateAdminApiService` to `true`, the chart will generate values for `name` and `namespace` based on the current release name and namespace.
 This is useful when consuming the `kong` chart as a subchart.

 Using this feature requires a split release installation of Gateways and Ingress Controller.